aniket402/FirstProject_Keras/README.md

 Keras requires a backend framework like tensorflow to run.
 So, we can say that keras is basically a layer over tf.

+Breast cancer dataset is used here, which is a binary classification problem.

 ## Flow of code in keras

 1. Create model - We have used keras sequential model.